casper-network/ceps/text/0043-better-eviction.md

 ## Rationale and alternatives

 [rationale-and-alternatives]: #rationale-and-alternatives

+### Only modify the proposer sequence, but still count faulty validators' weights

+An alternative is to implement only part of this CEP: Only exclude banned validators from the proposer sequence, but don't set their weights to 0.
+This would be easier because it doesn't affect finality signatures and we don't have to keep track of two different sets of validators.

+The downside is that the faulty validators still count towards the fault tolerance threshold for the duration of one `auction_delay`, so the network would still cease to be live if e.g. 20% started being inactive in era 4, and then a further 20% started being inactive in era 5.
+With the full implementation of this CEP, such a situation would be tolerated.

+In either case, this can be implemented as a first step, and the full implementation can be done separately later.

+### Excluding faulty validators as if they hadn't won the auction

 It would be simpler to just remove the banned validators altogether and just apply the PRNG to the new weight map.
 However, that would reassign most slots, even those belonging to honest validators.